LtbLightning/ldk-node-flutter/README.md

 LDK Node is a non-custodial Lightning node.
 Its central goal is to provide a small, simple, and straightforward interface that enables users to easily set up and run a Lightning node with an integrated on-chain wallet.
 While minimalism is at its core, LDK Node aims to be sufficiently modular and configurable to be useful for a variety of use cases.

 The primary abstraction of the library is the Node, which can be retrieved by setting up and configuring a Builder to your liking and calling build().
-Node can then be controlled via commands such as start, stop, connectOpen_channel, sendPayment, etc.:
+Node can then be controlled via commands such as start, stop, connectOpenChannel, sendPayment, etc.:

 This release covers the same API from LDK Node 0.1.0 Rust.
 It has support for sourcing chain data via an Esplora server, filesystem persistence, gossip sourcing via the Lightning peer-to-peer network, and configurable entropy sources for the integrated LDK and BDK-based wallets.